-I am a PhD candidate in the Gobler lab at Stony Brook University.
-Broadly, I am interested in the climate and human drivers of biogeochemical and ecological change in coastal ecosystems.
+I am an Adjunct Professor of Environmental Studies and Sciences at Adelphi University and PhD candidate in Marine Science at Stony Brook University that is broadly interested in the climate and human drivers of biogeochemical and ecological change in coastal ecosystems.

 My dissertation research involves characterizing the spatiotemporal variability of coastal hypoxia, acidification and warming, and assessing the effects on economically important shellfish.
 I like to collect high frequency observations of environmental parameters such as temperature, dissolved oxygen, and measures of the carbonate system to pair with experimental in-situ and laboratory approaches with shellfish.